The Complexity Classes of Hamming Distance Recoverable Robust Problems: Classes of Recoverable Robust Problems

+\begin{theorem} If $\sat$ is universe gadget reducible to $P_B$ in polynomial time such that there is a corresponding solution size function, and the solution properties hold, then there is a polynomial time reduction from $\exists\forall\exists$\sat{} to $\hdrr[P_B]$, where the Hamming distance is defined over the solution ground set and the scenario encodings are $xor$-dependency scenarios. \end{theorem} \begin{proof} In the following, we prove that $\exists\forall\exists$\sat{} is reducible to $\hdrr[P_B]$.
+For this, we reuse the reduction from $\exists\forall\exists$\sat{} to \hdrr[\sat] together with the universe gadget reduction from \sat{} to $P_B$.
+The basic idea is to substitute the variables and clauses by the corresponding gadgets.
+With this reduction, we also directly prove the induction base as in the proof of \Cref{inductionmhdrr}.
+Furthermore, we can apply the same argument for the induction step to this reduction as well.
+That is the set $Z$ is able to absorb the lower levels of uncertainty for an additional stage of recoverable robustness.

-Now, store the results of each mapping $f_{R_{\sats}^i, R_B^j}(r)$ in a table, for every relation $R_{\sats}^i$ and element $r \in R_{\sats}^i$.
-This is clearly computable in polynomial time, as we just store the gadget $Y_r \subseteq \bigcup_j R_B^j$, which is computable in polynomial time as we have a polynomial time universe gadget reduction between \sat{} and $P_B$.
-With this, we can now compute the scenarios in polynomial time with the following principle.
+Now, let $\exists X \forall Y \exists Z~C(X, Y, Z)$ be the $\exists\forall\exists$\sat{} instance of variable sets $X$, $Y$, and $Z$ as well as clauses $C$.
+In order to construct the instance of $P_B$, we store the gadgets defined by each mapping $f_{R_{\sats}^i, R_B^j}(r)$ in a table, for every element $r \in R_{\sats}^i$ of all relations $R_{\sats}^i$ residing in the \sat{} input.
+We can compute this table, because we have a polynomial time universe gadget reduction between \sat{} and $P_B$.
+With this table, we can now compute the scenarios in polynomial time with the following principle.
 The idea is to activate the variable and clause gadgets, whenever the variable or clause is active.
-The variables of $Y$, however, have a more complex (de)activation operation.
-For this, we reuse the reduction from $\exists\forall\exists\sat{}$ to \hdrr[\sat].
-For each $y_i \in Y$, we not only deactivate the variable gadget but also the corresponding clauses as in \Cref{tab:deactivationClauses}.

-This is possible because the reduction is modular, thus exactly the variable gadget of $y_i$ and the gadgets of corresponding clauses are removed (with the possible addition of removal gadgets for $y_i$ and the corresponding clauses).
-By the correctness of the reduction from $\exists\forall\exists\sat{}$ to \hdrr[\sat] and the universe gadget reduction from \hdrr[\sat] to \hdrr[P_B], the reduction remains correct.

-Overall, the scenarios are built more formally as follows.
-We start with the instance $(X, X', Y, Z, C)$ interpreted as \sat{} instance.
-That is, all literals $X, X', Y, Z$ and clauses $C$ are active.
-This instance is still polynomial in the input because $X, X', Y, Z$ and the clauses $C$ are part of the input.
-We construct the reduction instance according to the reduction $\sat \preceq^{UGR}_p P_B$.
-Based on this, we deactivate the necessary gadgets to construct the reduction instance of $\hdrr[P_B]$.
+As universe gadget reductions are modular, the (de)activation of a variable or clause is easily translatable into the instance of $P_B$: We remove the corresponding gadgets (and introduce necessary removal gadgets).
+While the (de)activation of variables from $X$ and $Z$ is straightforward, we have to take care about the (de)activation of the gadgets for variables from $Y$ according to the given structure of uncertainty.
+More precisely for each variable $y_i \in Y$, we deactivate the variable gadget for $y^t_i$ or $y^f_i$ and thus also the corresponding clauses as in \Cref{tab:deactivationClauses}.
+We model this operation with the $xor$-dependencies by adding \begin{itemize} \item the gadget of variable $y^t_i$ and its clauses together with the variable removal gadget of $y^t_i$ into the corresponding set $E_{i,1}$ \item the gadget of variable $y^f_i$ and its clauses together with the variable removal gadget of $y^f_i$ into the corresponding set $E_{i,2}$. \end{itemize}